 Takeaway?
 Hong Kong is one of those places you’d surely want to visit at least once or maybe a few short times in your life; namely for food, shopping, fashion, architecture and whatnot.
-You can enjoy it in whichever budget range you have as they have so many options available for you and it wouldn’t matter if you’re a solo traveller or a group.
+You can enjoy it in whichever budget range you have as they have so many options available for you and it wouldn’t matter if you’re traveling solo or with a group.

 Special thanks as well to my good friend Nicole for letting me use her photos for this post as I haven’t been diligent in taking some while on the trip and decided to wolf down food after food and roam around aimlessly instead.